Town Deal Board Members

 Ken has previously held roles as Registrar and Chief Operating Officer at the University of Warwick; as a Business Development Director, Universities and Higher Education, with SERCO; and as Special Advisor to the Stephen A. Schwarzman Education Foundation, based at Tsinghua University in Beijing, China.
 He continues to serve as a panel chair for the Schwarzman Scholars annual selection process.

 Ken has chaired and served on the boards of a number of institutional subsidiary companies, boards and international fundraising and development trusts.
-Professor Sloan currently serves on the Executive of Guild HE and on the Board of the Universities and Colleges Employers Association (UCEA) where he is also Chair of the Finance and Audit Committee.
+Professor Sloan currently serves on the Chair of Guild HE and on the Board of the Universities and Colleges Employers Association (UCEA) where he is also Chair of the Finance and Audit Committee.

 Observer